tonk-labs/dappicom/README.md

 ## How does it work?

 All gameplay happens as it would in a normal emulator.
-The emulation is performed locally and simulates the behavior of the MOS 6502 processor.
-What is different about this emulator is that it will record a transcript of its execution.
+The emulation is performed locally on your machine and simulates the behavior of the MOS 6502 processor.
+What is different about this emulator compared to the others is that it will record a transcript of its execution.
 This transcript of execution will then be sent to a proving service to determine if the machine executed correctly.

 At the moment, we have some examples to illustrative what that might look like in Noir.